Skip to main content

 Quick Answer

-• No hot peppers: capsaicin irritates the stomach
+• No hot pepper varieties: capsaicin irritates the stomach

 What Bell Peppers Do for Dogs